nev3rfail/nanobot-reddit_reposter/README.md

 ## Usage:
 * Download or clone this repo
-* Place JSON file with your Google Cloud credentials to nanobot-transation-tools/google-cloud-authdata.json
 * Copy config.json.sample to reddit.json
 * Add bot token to reddit.json
 * Go to [Reddit App Preferences](https://ssl.reddit.com/prefs/apps/) and register new web app